Skip to main content

 With the introduction of sexual orientation and gender identity (SOGI) identifiers in the National Housing Survey® (NHS), Fannie Mae can now survey consumers who identify as Lesbian, Gay, Bisexual, and Transgender (LGBT) regarding their attitudes, intentions, and financial circumstances that pertain to housing and mortgage markets.
 In this first report, we analyzed data collected in 2023.

 To align as closely as possible to existing industry data collection practices, including the Census Bureau's Household Pulse Survey, and to provide academia and other housing economists with uniform and readily cross-referenceable data sets, the ESR Group decided to limit its sexual orientation and gender identity (SOGI) identifiers to NHS respondents who identify as Lesbian, Gay, Bisexual, and Transgender (LGBT).
+For more information on data and research on homeownership disparities and disparate treatment for applicants or borrowers identifying as LGBTQ+, click here.

 Key findings include: